ybhavaniprasad79/myapp/README.md

 Created an API endpoint to delete a product from MongoDB by ID.

 Added a delete button to the product card.

+# Milestone 15 - Navbar Component

+## Overview
+In this milestone, we created a reusable Navbar component and integrated it into all the pages of our application.
+The navbar allows smooth navigation between different sections of our app, making it user-friendly and accessible on all screen sizes.

+## Learning Goals
+By completing this milestone, we have learned:
+- How to create a Nav component.
+- How to reuse the same component across multiple pages.
+- How to make the Navbar responsive for different screen sizes.

+## Implementation Steps
+1. **Created a new `Nav` component** with links to:
+   - Home
+   - My Products
+   - Add Product
+   - Cart
+2. **Ensured reusability** by adding the `Nav` component to all pages.
+3. **Implemented responsive design** to make the navbar adaptable to different screen sizes.
+4. **Tested navigation** to ensure smooth transitions between pages.

+## Milestone 16 - Product Info Page

+Overview

+In this milestone, we created a Product Info Page that displays detailed product data, allows users to select a quantity, and includes an Add to Cart button.

+Learning Goals

+By completing this milestone, we have learned:

+How to create a new page to display detailed product information.

+How to allow users to select a quantity before adding a product to the cart.

+How to implement an Add to Cart button for user interaction.

+Implementation Steps

+Created a new Product Info Page that:

+Fetches and displays product details dynamically.

+Shows product name, image, price, and description.

+Allows users to select a quantity using increment and decrement buttons.

+Includes an Add to Cart button.

+Ensured smooth user experience by handling errors and responsiveness.

+Tested functionality to verify product data retrieval and cart integration.

+## Milestone 17: Add Products to Cart

+ Overview

+In this milestone, we will create a backend endpoint to add products to a user's cart and store them in the database.

+ Learning Goals

+By the end of this milestone, you will:

+Modify the user schema to store cart products.

+Write an endpoint to receive product details and store them in the cart.

+Steps to Implement

+1️ Update the User Schema

+Modify the existing user schema to include a cart field, which will store an array of cart items.

+2️ Create the Cart Schema (Optional)

+If needed, create a separate cart schema to manage cart items more effectively.

+3️ Write the Endpoint to Add Products to Cart

+Implement an API endpoint that allows users to add products to their cart.

+Ensure that the product details, including quantity, are stored properly.

+4️ Connect the Route to the Server

+Integrate the cart route into the main server file to enable functionality.

+Testing the Endpoint

+To test the API, use a tool like Postman or an API testing tool to send a request to add products to the cart.

+Endpoint: POST /cart/add

+Request Body: Contains user ID, product ID, and quantity.

+Expected Response: Confirms that the product has been successfully added to the cart.

+## Milestone 18
+Cart Page Backend Endpoint

+Overview

+This milestone focuses on creating a backend endpoint to fetch all products inside a user's cart.
+The endpoint will accept a user's email as a query parameter and return the corresponding cart details.

+Learning Goals:-

+By the end of this milestone, you will:

+Create an endpoint to receive requests from the cart page.

+Implement backend logic to fetch all products inside a user's cart using their email.

+Understand how to structure a cart retrieval API in an e-commerce application.

+Steps for Milestone 18

+Create a Backend Endpoint for the Cart Page

+Implement a GET route to fetch a user's cart details.

+Write an Endpoint to Get Products Inside Cart for a User

+Accept email as a query parameter.

+Retrieve the user's cart using the provided email.

+Populate the cart items with product details.

+Return the cart details in JSON format.